Maqingyang/LinkGame/README.md

 # LinkGame
-## This is my project code in SE113, which encourages every student write a game
+## This is my project code of SE113 in SJTU, which encourages every student to write a game
 ## You can run this code by Qt5